SEARCH & WILDFLOWER HOME PAGE SEARCH

 *Flora Neomexicana II: Glossarium Nominum.
 Kelly Allred.
 Meaning of botanical plant names.
 Excellent.

 *Guide to Colorado Wildflowers, Volumes 1 and 2.
 Revised second edition.
 G. K. Guennel.
 Accurate and concise descriptions with water colors and photographs.
+Out of print but available used.
+These are two volumes that everyone will profit from.

 Handbook of Rocky Mountain Plants.
 Nelson.
 Revised by Roger L. Williams.